port-labs/ocean/docs/framework-guides/docs/develop-an-integration/guidelines.md

 logger.info('Hello World')
 ```

+### Live Events (Webhook)

+When handling live events in the integration, make sure to not register the event data as the data to sync.
+Often the data incoming from the live event is not the same as the data that is being retrieved from the api, which will
+cause to an inconsistency in the data passed to the transformation and can result in inconsistent entities.

 ### Performance

 Make sure your integration is performant and does not block the event loop for too long.